Trent Taylor

-Trent Nelson Taylor (born April 30, 1994) is an American football wide receiver and punt returner for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Louisiana Tech and was drafted by the San Francisco 49ers in the fifth round of the 2017 NFL Draft.
+Trent Nelson Taylor (born April 30, 1994) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs and was selected by the 49ers in the fifth round of the 2017 NFL draft.
+He has previously played in the NFL for the Cincinnati Bengals and Chicago Bears.

-Early years
+Early life

 Taylor attended Evangel Christian Academy in Shreveport, Louisiana, where he played high school football for the Eagles.
 He had 107 receptions for 1,650 yards and 20 touchdowns his senior year and 65 catches for 1,075 yards and 18 touchdowns his junior year.
 He committed to Louisiana Tech University to play college football.

 College career

 Taylor attended Louisiana Tech from 2013 to 2016.
 During his career, Taylor had 327 receptions for 4,179 yards and 32 touchdowns.
 The 327 receptions were a school record.
 In his final collegiate game, he was named the MVP of the 2016 Armed Forces Bowl after recording 12 receptions for 233 yards and two touchdowns.